plotdb/uploadr/README.md

 ## Client Side

-In browser context, we need widgets for both file uploading and file choosing.
+In a browser context, we need widgets for both file uploading and file choosing.
 Both parts share the same basic usage as described below; other parts will be covered separately in following sections.

 ### Installation